civicrm/org.civicrm.contactlayout/README.md

 * A form class, e.g. `CRM_Example_Form_Inline_Example`
 * Smarty templates for both
 * A pagerun hook to inject the necessary data onto the summary screen at runtime.
+* Optionally a region hook to inject the template onto the summary screen if you want your block to work even without this extension.

 For a working example of how to do this, see the [relationship block extension](https://github.com/eileenmcnaughton/org.wikimedia.relationshipblock), which works well on its own; the only addition needed to add its block to the editor palette was [implementing `hook_civicrm_contactSummaryBlocks`](https://github.com/eileenmcnaughton/org.wikimedia.relationshipblock/pull/14).